Bennotsi-MTG/Doomsday-Codex/pass-the-turn.md

-{:title "Pass the Turn Piles"
+# Pass the Turn piles
- :layout :codex
- :author "bennotsi"
- :page-index 17
- :navbar? false
- :section "The Doomsday Codex"}

 First of all, why would you ever want to cast Doomsday and then pass the turn?
 The answer is simple: when you can't win otherwise.
 Pass the turn